-- The feeding or leaving of food for animals is strictly prohibited. - Sufficient waste bins must be present in this area and emptied regularly. - The contractor must supply cooking facilities that are suitable for the environment and are not liable to cause the outbreak of fires. - No overnight camping/stay on site allowed.
-If overnighting is necessary for security purposes then it must be cleared with the ECO on site. - No washing in dams or streams are allowed.
+- The feeding or leaving of food for animals is strictly prohibited. - Sufficient waste bins must be present in this area and emptied regularly. - The contractor must supply cooking facilities that are suitable for the environment and are not liable to cause the outbreak of fires. - No overnight camping/stay on site allowed, except for Non-local workers, who should be accommodated on the site where possible.
+This must be cleared with the ECO on site. - If overnighting is necessary for security purposes then it must also be cleared with the ECO on site.